rawrico0/RWCartStyleModbusRTU/README.md

 Requirement to run this Python Script
 ===================
 -Your own Modbus RTU parameter code.
 All devices doesn't use the same parameters, you need to find it by your own.
+I've uploaded 2 Excel files as example.

 -Any USB to RS485 dongle should do, in case you can't read anything, please connect a 120ohm resistor at + and - terminal, and try again.
+USB Dongle i've tried...
+A Black USB dongle with 2 little + - terminal on it; Aten USB to RS232 dongle with a RS232-to-RS485 converter.

-This Python 3.10 script required to import the followings -tkinter
+This Python 3.10 script required to import the followings, besure to pip them:
+-tkinter
 -openpyxl
 -pandas
 -minimalmodbus
 -pyserial
--time

-Some "how to use" things will guide through in screenshot i've uploaded
+Some "how to use" things will guide through in screenshot i've uploaded.